-It is my pleasure as the Director of the School of Nursing to welcome you to our website and to tell you about the exciting innovations and accomplishments of this exceptional academic unit within the College of Health Professions at Ferris State University.
+It is our pleasure to welcome you to our website and to tell you about the exciting innovations and accomplishments of this exceptional academic unit within the College of Health Professions at Ferris State University.
 These are exciting and challenging times for the nursing profession and the FSU School of Nursing is dedicated to the preparation of nurses at both the undergraduate (BSN) and graduate (MSN) levels who can be leaders of change for the profession and as a result help to shape contemporary health care delivery.
 Increased competition and an ever-expanding consumer demand have created exceptionally attractive career opportunities for well-educated nurses.
-Nursing is the largest health care profession with workforce shortages anticipated for the next two decades.
+Nursing is the largest health care profession with workforce shortages anticipated to continue for the next two decades.
 Earnings are above average, particularly for the advanced practice nurses who have additional education and certifications.

 The graduate (MSN) program in nursing is a 100% online program designed to provide a learner centered curriculum that prepares nurses with the knowledge and skills needed for a variety of advanced specialty roles.
 The MSN program offers three concentrations in areas of high demand for specialty leadership roles: nursing administration, nursing informatics and nursing education.
-The MSN program is also fully accredited by the NLNAC.
+The MSN program is also accredited by the ACEN.

 You should know that the faculty in the School of Nursing are exceptional teachers and role models for professional nursing practice, as they are active in their professional organizations, their scholarship and service endeavors and their creative approaches to the teaching and learning environment.
-The nursing faculty are constantly engaged in program evaluation and assessment of student earning in an effort to assure relevance and quality in all of the undergraduate and graduate programs offered at Ferris.
+The nursing faculty are constantly engaged in program evaluation and assessment of student learning in an effort to assure relevance and quality in all of the undergraduate and graduate programs offered at Ferris.

 Undergraduate students in the School of Nursing have many opportunities to engage in meaningful learning experiences that will prepare them to become professional nurses who will work to advance the profession of nursing.
 These learning experiences include but are not limited to active membership in the Ferris Student Nurse Association (FSNA), a variety of service learning experiences and the opportunity to study abroad to experience nursing and health care in another country.